-Academic progress for graduate students comes predominantly from the student's supervisor through their faculty or department.
-In addition to Graduate Supervision System (GSS) reports, graduate students should consult their faculty or department Director of Graduate Studies (DGS) for academic feedback.
+Academic progress for graduate students comes predominantly from the student's Supervisor through their faculty or department.
+In addition to Graduate Supervision Reporting system (GSR) reports, graduate students should consult their faculty or department's Director of Graduate Studies (DGS) for academic feedback.
 In addition, graduate students are invited to attend Graduate Review meetings with the Principal.
 These are optional meetings, including a lunch or tea in college, which gives the students the opportunity to raise concerns, ask questions or provide feedback about their course.
-Students are also welcome to arrange to see the Principal individually.
+Students are also welcome to arrange to see the Principal individually by appointment through her Executive Assistant (70630,principals.office@some.ox.ac.uk)